tehoro/ibf/README.md

 ```

 Notes:
-- IBF looks for ~/.config/ibf/.env first, then a .env file in the current directory.
+- IBF reads `.env` from the current working directory.
-- You can also set IBF_ENV_PATH to point to a specific .env file.

 Step 4: Create a config file
 Create a JSON config file in your config folder.
 You can name it anything; it just needs